 I’ve written quite a lot of tips for writers over the last few months, and it occurred to me that they are all pointed towards those who write exclusively for adults.
 In realising this, I decided to put my researching cap on and dig up some tips for those of us writers who would like to focus their craft on writing for children.
+You can find parts two and three of this series here and here.

 Decide on an Age Range